korsarNek/korsarNek/source/_posts/GameJam-en.md

 }
 ```

 We prevent further actions in the UI here, deduct the action point for shooting, play the animation and only after the shooting animation has been played, the target unit receives damage and then plays its own animation instead of everything happening at once.
-Otherwise the enemy would receive damage and play its hit animation before the enemy has even fired the weapon.
+Otherwise, the enemy would receive damage and play its hit animation before the enemy has even fired the weapon.

 ### Grid Movement